-- To cook the onions, sauté the onions over medium heat for 20-25 minutes until they are soft and golden brown.
+- Ssauté the onions over medium heat for 20-25 minutes until they are soft and golden brown.
 Be patient as this is where the onions develop their rich flavour.

-- When the onions are golden brown, add the sugar, Balsamic vinegar and salt and cook for another 10 minutes over low-medium heat.
+- When the onions are golden brown, add the sugar, thyme and salt and cook for another 10 minutes over low-medium heat.

-- Roll out the puff pastry slightly then cut out rounds of approximately 3-5cm in diameter.
-I got around 15 rounds out of each sheet.
+- Roll out the puff pastry slightly then cut squares of approximately 5cm x 5cm.

-- Brush each pastry round with egg wash.
-Top each round with a spoonful of the caramelised onions followed by some grated Gruyère.
-Take care not to overload each round with filling as it can burst open when baking.
+- Fill each with a spoonful of the caramelized onions followed by some grated Gruyère.
+Take care not to overload with filling as it can burst open when baking.

-- Place the puffs on the baking sheet and brush with the egg wash.
-Place in the oven and allow to bake for 12-15 minutes until golden brown and puffed.
+- Brush with the egg wash.
+Place in the oven and allow to bake for 15-20 minutes until golden brown and puffed.